Kurdishgpt/Gemini-Clone/README.md

 Want to check out the code?
 It's super easy!
 Just run the following command in your terminal:

+1. Clone this repository:
+    ```bash
     git clone git@github.com:GourangaDasSamrat/Gemini-Clone.git

+2. Navigate to the project directory:
+    ```bash
+    cd Gemini-Clone
+    ```
+3. Open the `index.html` file in your favorite web browser and explore! 🤓

+or

+**[Click here](https://geminiclonebygouranga.netlify.app/) to see this project on internet.**

-Then, open the index.html file in your favorite web browser and explore! 🤓 Important Note: Please be aware that I have included my personal API key in this project for demonstration purposes.
+### Important Note: Please be aware that I have included my personal API key in this project for demonstration purposes.
 If you plan to use this for anything beyond personal exploration, I highly recommend you replace it with your own API key for security reasons. 🔒

 ## ⚠️ Disclaimer
 This project is a personal creation and is not affiliated with or endorsed by Google or the official Gemini product.
 Its built purely for educational and demonstration purposes. 😊